CounterpartyXCP/addrindexrs/doc/usage.md

 ## Bitcoind configuration

-Allow Bitcoin daemon to sync before starting the indexer:
+Allow Bitcoin daemon to sync before starting the indexer.
+The indexer requires that bitcoin daemon isn't pruned and maintains a txindex.

 ```bash
 $ bitcoind -server=1 -txindex=1 -prune=0
 ```